Why you should be considering Booking.com, key differences to Airbnb and how to avoid common pitfalls.

 2.2 Airbnb is easier to setup and get started

-2.3 Booking.com doesn’t charge guests — you do
+2.3 Booking.com doesn’t always charge guests — you may need to

 2.4 Cleaning fees and damage deposits are a little trickier to find and put in place